-The CYFA establishes two pathways for people to report or refer an unborn child where they have 'a significant concern for the wellbeing of the child after his or her birth'.
+The CYFA establishes two pathways for people to report or refer an unborn child where they have 'a significant concern for the wellbeing of the child after their birth'.
 The CYFA enables:

 - confidential reports to child protection (s.
 29) and;

-- confidential referrals to the Child and Family Information Referral and Support Teams (Child FIRST) (s.
+- confidential referrals to the Child and Family Information Referral and Support Teams (Child FIRST/The Orange Door) (s.
 32)

 to be made about unborn children and stipulates the type of responses that may be provided (s.
 30(2) and 33(3)).

-The intent of the legislation is to prevent future harm and reduce the likelihood of child protection intervention after the child's birth by working earlier and in partnership with the mother and appropriate support services to address the need or risk factors.
+The intent of the legislation is to enable support in the community for prevention of future harm and to reduce the likelihood of child protection intervention after the child's birth by working earlier and in partnership with the mother and appropriate support services to address the need or risk factors.

 The guiding practice principle is one of supportive intervention, rather than interference with the rights of the pregnant woman.

-- allow sufficient time for a well informed assessment and effective planning
+- allow sufficient time for a well informed assessment and planning

-- enable effective referrals to be made to Child FIRST or other appropriate support services prior to the child's birth
+- enable effective referrals to be made to maternity services, Child FIRST/The Orange Door or other appropriate support services prior to the child's birth

 - minimise initial approaches for advice and assistance being made to the mother during the last stages of her pregnancy